Computer Numerical Control (CNC) machines are an efficient method of cutting, drilling and shaping materials.

 Once the correct operation mode is selected, the program will be written and in some cases, a simulation will run before the program is executed.

-Different materials require different cutting speeds and feeds, so it is important to consider cutting speeds and feeds to the correct material type and tool tips.
+Different materials for CNC machining require different cutting speeds and feeds, so it is important to consider cutting speeds and feeds to the correct material type and tool tips.

 The cutting speeds and feeds affect the surface finish of the job.
 When doing roughing cuts, it is possible to run at a slower spindle speed and faster feed speed to take off more material; this yields time and swarf efficiencies but a rough finish.
 For a better cut, the machine would be run at a higher RPM and a slower feed speed to yield a better surface finish.